Net Plugin

 udp_options

-Additionally, when using net_plugin, the Channel subscription callback, RPC Server processing callback, and RPC Client return all use the plugin’s own thread executor.
-If users block threads in callbacks, it may exhaust the net_plugin thread pool, preventing further message reception/transmission.
-As mentioned in the Module interface documentation, generally speaking:
+Additionally, when using net_plugin, the Channel subscription callback, RPC Server processing callback, and RPC Client return all use the own thread executor provided by net_plugin.
+When users block the thread in the callback, it may lead to exhaustion of the net_plugin thread pool, thus preventing continued message receiving/sending.
+As stated in the Module interface documentation, generally speaking, if the task in the callback is very lightweight, it can be processed directly in the callback; but if the task in the callback is heavy, it’s best to schedule it to another dedicated task executor for processing.

 Here is a simple example: